signalapp/Signal-iOS/README.md

 * **Metadata**.
 Ever wanted to store extra data along with your object?
 Like maybe a timestamp of when it was downloaded.
 Or a fully separate but related object?
 You're in luck.
 Metadata support comes standard.
 Along with its own separate configurable cache too!

 * **Views**.
 Need to filter, group & sort your data?
 No problem.
 YapDatabase comes with Views.
 And you don't even need to write esoteric SQL queries.
 Views work using blocks and Objective-C code.
 Plus they automatically update themselves, and they make animating tables really easy.

+* **Secondary Indexing**.
+Speed up your queries by indexing important properties.
+And then use SQL style queries to quickly find your items.

+* **Full Text Search**.
+Built atop sqlite's FTS module (contributed by google), you can add extremely speedy searching to your app with minimal effort.

 * **Extensions**.
 More than just a key/value store, YapDatabase comes with an extensions architecture built-in.
-Version 2.0 ships with the Views extension.
-Coming soon: Full Text Search, Secondary Indexing, R-Trees.
-And you can even write your own.
+You can even create your own extensions.

 * **Performance**.
 Fetch thousands of objects on the main thread without dropping a frame.